 32 Famous People Rejected by Saturday Night Live

-The 39-year history of Saturday Night Live is littered with thousands of sketches, hundreds of guest hosts, and even more Not Ready for Prime Time Player wannabes—some more memorable than others.
+The history of Saturday Night Live is littered with thousands of sketches, hundreds of guest hosts, and even more Not Ready for Prime Time Player wannabes—some more memorable than others.
 In fact, the list of now-famous folks who auditioned and were denied access to a permanent spot in 30 Rock’s Studio 8H is long enough to fill multiple casts on their own.

 1. JIM CARREY

 Hollywood’s original $20 Million Man was rejected more than once by SNL.
 The first time was in 1980, when—citing burnout—Lorne Michaels asked to take a year off.
 He thought that the show would go on hiatus with him, but the network bumped associate producer Jean Doumanian into Michaels’ position to keep the show going.
 Her first order of business?
 Shake up the cast a bit.
 Carrey auditioned, but Doumanian hired Charlie Rocket instead.
 So he tried again, but again got a “no.” Michaels isn’t taking the blame for this oversight.
 In the book Live from New York, he says that “Jim Carrey never auditioned for me personally.”
 Carrey did eventually make his way onto the studio’s set; he guest hosted in 1996 and again in 2011.

 2. STEVE CARELL

 In 1995, the same year that Steve Carell married fellow comedian Nancy Walls (whom he met at the Second City Training Center), the couple auditioned for SNL.
 Walls made it but Carell didn’t, which must have made for one awkward celebratory dinner.
 But it all turned out well in the end; Carell went on to become a household name and has hosted the show on two occasions.
 He also clearly has no ill will toward the guy who beat him out of the SNL gig, Will Ferrell.